Taxation of international executives

 The transportation means are subject to property tax.
 The tax base for motor vehicles is their engine power.

-From 2015 Jan 2 Armenia entered into the Eurasian Economic Unio (EAEU).
+From 2 Jan 2015 Armenia entered into the Eurasian Economic Union (EAEU).
 Member states of the EAEU are Republic of Armenia, Republic of Belarus, Republic of Kazakhstan, Kyrgyz Republic and Russian Federation.

 However, without any customs duties individuals may transport through the customs border of the RA as accompanying cargo goods not exceeding the equivalent of established RA Government Decrees.

-© 2019 KPMG Armenia cjsc, a company incorporated under the Laws of the Republic of Armenia, a subsidiary of KPMG Europe LLP, and a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative (“KPMG International”), a Swiss entity.
+© 2019 KPMG Armenia cjsc, a company incorporated under the Laws of Armenia, a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative ("KPMG International"), a Swiss entity.
 All rights reserved.